tcan05/HumanActivityPrediction/README.md

 - your json path
 - your test image path

+The model classifies human activity into 6 categories: control, sitting, stairs, standing, sleeping, walking.
 Also keep in mind that you must find an image for testing and that image must be in .jpg format.

 ## Requirements
 - Python 3.10+